NDA INFORMATION

 • If you are negotiating over leaving your job

-• If you make a formal complaint about (eg) discrimination, harassment, benefits, equal pay NDAs are often required before any investigation begins (i.e. as a condition of opening an investigation or doing mediation).
-An NDA is different from simply requiring confidentiality during that process; an NDA will silence you indefinitely, after the investigation or mediation is done (see also (iii) below).
+• If you make a formal complaint about (eg) discrimination, harassment, benefits, equal pay, NDAs are often required before any investigation begins (i.e. as a condition of opening an investigation or participating in a mediation).
+An NDA is different from simply requiring confidentiality during that process; an NDA will silence you indefinitely, even after the investigation or mediation is done.

-• If you are bringing a human rights claim against your employer
+• If you are bringing a human rights claim against your employer.
+Provincial Human Rights Commissions use template NDAs in settlement agreements.

-• If you sue for product or service defects e.g. a product or service you bought, a home you are having built
+• If you sue for product or service defects e.g. a product or service you bought, or a home you are having built.
+Many resolutions to these types of disputes now require an NDA so that the company does not receive bad publicity.

 • If you sue for accident or injury e.g. you were injured as a result of the other side’s negligence